containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 Please note that pods and containers cannot have the same name.
 So, if PodName is set, it must not conflict with any container.

+### `PublishPort=`

+Exposes a port, or a range of ports (e.g. `50-59`), from the pod to the host.
+Equivalent to the Podman `--publish` option.
+The format is similar to the Podman options, which is of the form `ip:hostPort:containerPort`, `ip::containerPort`, `hostPort:containerPort` or `containerPort`, where the number of host and container ports must be the same (in the case of a range).

+If the IP is set to 0.0.0.0 or not set at all, the port is bound on all IPv4 addresses on the host; use [::] for IPv6.

+Note that not listing a host port means that Podman automatically selects one, and it may be different for each invocation of service.
+This makes that a less useful option.
+The allocated port can be found with the `podman port` command.

+This key can be listed multiple times.

 ### `Volume=`